 Collective Bargaining Agreements

 Employees covered by union or association agreements often have contractual provisions that stipulate when and how an employee can be fired.
 For example, the agreement may state that employees may only have their employment terminated for cause.
 Unions usually have a well-defined appeals process as a recourse for members who believe that they have been wrongly discharged.

 Individual Employment Contracts

 Workers in some industries and at some organizations have employment contracts that outline the terms of employment and conditions for discharge.
 The employer must follow the terms of the agreement and may otherwise be subject to a wrongful termination action.

 Most states recognize that certain public policy guidelines limit the exercise of employment at will by employers.
 For example, employers are prohibited from firing employees who have filed claims for workers compensation, workers who have reported legal transgressions by their employer, or employees who refuse to violate laws as they carry out their duties.
 Public policy guidelines also protect workers engaging in acts that are in the public interest, such as serving in the military reserve or on a jury.

 Statutory Protections for Employees

 Employees cannot be fired for discriminatory reasons.
 State and federal laws protect employees from being discriminated against in hiring or firing.
-Categories of protection include race, national origin, gender, age, religion, pregnancy, family status, veteran status, disability, ethnic makeup and sexual orientation (in some states).
+Categories of protection include race, national origin, gender, age, religion, pregnancy, family status, veteran status, disability, ethnicity and sexual orientation (in some states).

-Well-defined company policies on termination, which are clearly outlined in employment manuals, provide protection for some employees.
+Well-defined company policies on termination clearly outlined in employment manuals, provide protection for some employees.
 Verbal assertions by management that employees will not be fired without just cause may also hold up in a few instances, though these are often hard to prove.

 Covenant of Good Faith and Fair Dealing Exception

 Eleven states (Alabama, Alaska, Arizona, California, Delaware, Idaho, Massachusetts, Nevada, Montana, Utah, and Wyoming) consider exceptions to employment at will based on the broad principles of good faith and just cause.
 Employees in these states can put forward lawsuits if they believe that their termination was unjust.

 Many Employers Are Still Influenced by the Opinion of Employees